Manuka Honey- A Substitute For Sugar

 Honey can be used for many different ways.
 Pacific Resources’ New Zealand Manuka Honey is the perfect honey for whole body care!

-Visit our website for all your favorite NZ Manuka Honey.
+Visit our website for all your favorite New Zealand Manuka Honey.

 Source: